If you received a message saying that

 If you bought a used PC with Windows already installed on it, it's possible that the product key is being used on more PCs than the Microsoft Software License Terms allow.

 You might need to ask the seller you bought the used PC from for the original Windows DVD and product key.
-If the DVD and product key aren't available, or if you tried them and still can't activate, you might need to buy a new key or copy of Windows.
+If the DVD and product key aren't available, or if you tried them and still can't activate, you'll need to buy a new key or copy of Windows.

-If you made substantial hardware changes to your PC, such as replacing your hard drive or motherboard, you'll need to activate Windows by phone.
-To learn how, go to the product activation article.
+If you made substantial hardware changes to your PC, such as replacing your hard drive or motherboard, Windows might no longer be activated on your PC.
+For info on how to activate your PC, see the product activation article.